Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/MigrationGuide.md

 Package names and the namespace root for the modern Azure client libraries for .NET have changed.
 Each will follow the pattern `Azure.[Area].[Services]` where the legacy clients followed the pattern `Microsoft.Azure.[Service]`.
 This provides a quick and accessible means to help understand, at a glance, whether you are using the modern or legacy clients.

-In the case of Key Vault, the modern client libraries have packages and namespaces that begin with `Azure.AI.Language.QuestionAnswering` and were released beginning with version 4.
-The legacy client libraries have packages and namespaces that begin with `Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker` and a version of 3.x.x or below.
+In the case of Question Answering, the modern client libraries have packages and namespaces that begin with `Azure.AI.Language.QuestionAnswering` and were released beginning with version 1.
+The legacy client libraries have packages and namespaces that begin with `Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker` and a version of 2.x.x or below.

 ### Authenticating